Clover-Codes/ISSLiveLocation/README.md

 # ISSLiveLocation
-get live data from an API and mapping in on a map from OpenStreetMap.org
+getting live data from an API and mapping in on a map from OpenStreetMap.org